KULeuven-CCIS/idp-sealer-rollover/README.md

 The program does a rollover of the data sealer files and uploads them to the target servers.
-Its main use case is in a clustering mode when several Shibboleth IdP 3 backends share the dame data sealer data.
+Its main use case is in a clustering mode when several Shibboleth IdP 3 backends share the same data sealer data.
 Ideally it should be run from an scheduler like cron (cron file included as [idp-sealer-rollover.cron](idp-sealer-rollover.cron]).

 The Shibboleth IdP 3 binaries needed to create and rollover the data sealer files are encapuslated with Docker.
 The size of the image is small by using an Alpine image and keeping only the IdP files needed for the key management.
-Therefor, the deployment machines (not the target machines), must have Docker installed.
+Therefore, the deployment machines (not the target machines), must have Docker installed.

 In case you don't want to use the image on the Docker Hub, you can create